 Your Frisco, TX Orthodontic Specialists

-- Trauma or injury of the face, mouth, or teeth
+- Serious trauma or injury of the face, mouth, or teeth

 - Infected or swollen gums, mouth, or face

 - Severe pain in the gums, teeth, face, or mouth that persists and is not alleviated by over-the-counter pain medication.